sidharth1211/KukuFM_StarWars/README.md

 This is a React based Web app.

 There are majorly two screens:
-  1. List of People in startwars.
+  1. List of People in starwars.
   2. Description of People.

-I've created few React based componenets such as "People" and "PeopleDesc"
+I've created few React based components such as "People" and "PeopleDesc"

 Hooks Such as useEffect. useState, useParams have been used to get data from api endpoing and manipulation.